Terrorism in Bangladesh: The influence of Afghan and global Jihad

 During the Soviet-Afghan War (1979-1989), Bangladeshi volunteers were drawn to fight with Mujahid forces, gaining exposure to combat training, explosives expertise, and Salafi-jihadi ideology in camps supported by Saudi, Pakistani, and other patrons.
 Returning fighters leveraged this experience in domestic militant activities.
-This culminated in the formation of Harkat-ul-Jihad al-Islami Bangladesh (HuJI-B) in April 1992, led by a core group of these veterans with the goal of establishing Islamic rule in Bangladesh.
+This culminated in the formation of Harkat-ul-Jihad al-Islami Bangladesh (HuJI-B) in April 1992, led by a core group of these veterans to establish Islamic rule in Bangladesh.
 HuJI-B's initial operations reflected tactics honed in Afghanistan, such as conducting ambushes in small units and bomb-making.

 Global jihadism, through Al-Qaeda's international network, further amplified these influences.
 Consequently, HuJI-B established operational relationships, including safe havens, funding, and joint training, in the Afghan-Pakistani border regions.
 HuJI-B leaders, including Mufti Abdur Rauf, endorsed Osama bin Laden's February 1998 fatwa calling for attacks on American and allied interests.
 Although this aligned Bangladeshi militants with the 'far enemy' doctrine, they continued to prioritize local secular targets.
 This nexus enabled HuJI-B to train hundreds of members in Bangladesh and send fighters abroad.

 The establishment of Al-Qaeda in the Indian Subcontinent (AQIS) in September 2014 further expanded this connection.
 They involved Bangladeshi members in regional plots, such as attempting vessel hijackings and the targeted killings of bloggers who promoted secularism.